May is Motorcycle & Bicycle Awareness Month

 - Share the road.
 The road is not meant for one type of vehicle.

+Remember, we are not alone on the roads.
 Above all else, continuously learn.
 Utilize the month of May to bring awareness of motorcycle and bicycle awareness.
 Educate yourself on the laws and regulations in our county and always be looking out for workshops and classes to improve your skills on driving.
 It’s never too late to brush up on the basics.
 By going the extra mile, you might save a life!